CarlG96/synthestory/MANUAL_TESTS.md

 ## User Data Protection Testing
 * The user shouldn't be able to edit or delete other user's story ideas by accessing pages that contain story ideas linked to another user.

-    * Test: The user CAN'T access another user's stories by typing in the url and are redirected to the 403 page instead.
+    * Test: A logged in user CAN'T access another user's stories by typing in the url and are redirected to the 403 page instead.
     * Result: Another user is prevented from accessing another user's story by being redirected to the 403 page.

+    * Test: A logged in user can't access another user's 'My Stories' page.
+    * Result: A logged in user is redirected to the 403 page.

+    * Test: A non-logged in user that attempts to access the above two pages will be redirected to the login page
+    * Result: The non-logged in user is redirected to the login page.
+Even if they login, if they aren't meant to have access they cannot break through the 403 'barrier' protecting the other user's information.

 ## Logout Testing
 * The user should be able to logout without errors.